openmrs/openmrs-contrib-rest-api-docs/README.md

 ### Guide for new PR's

-1. Make sure you add the document inside **/includes** folder and the subresource folder.
+1. Make sure you add the document inside **/includes** folder and also inside the relavent subresource folder.

 2. Make sure to follow the already existing resource mark-down files and the format followed before sending the PR.